 As mentioned, Google and other major search engines have begun striving to meet as many user needs as possible through zero-click searches, placing answers directly on the SERP without the need for additional click-throughs to other pages.
 So-called “Local Packs”, which include a map of the user’s location and the three to five nearest businesses meeting those needs, now take up as many as one third of a desktop screen, and the entirety of a mobile SERP before scrolling.

-Optimize for local packs by creating a Google My Business page for your company, which covers all of the most pertinent questions answered in the local pack like opening hours, address, phone, and other simple know queries.
+Optimize for local packs by creating a Google Business Profile page for your company, which covers all of the most pertinent questions answered in the local pack like opening hours, address, phone, and other simple know queries.
 In addition, ensure your website contains keywords that commonly appear in local packs, like neighborhood, major cross streets, city, county, state, and others.
 In addition, you’ll want to ensure you have inbound links to your site from local authorities.

 While Google has been steering towards these changes for years, your attention on as they emerge will remain key as we enter the new year.
 Vizion Interactive can help you determine what to prioritize when it comes to your SEO optimization.
 Want more tips for digital marketing success in 2020?
 Check out our 2020 digital marketing experts post!